We are working in partnership with key organisations to make sure that vulnerable people in Surrey are kept safe from fire.

 If you, a family member, or someone you care for, is considered more at risk of fire, because they are less able to notice or escape to safety when a smoke alarm goes off, then there's extra protection and support available across Surrey.
 Most of these services are absolutely free.

-They can do a free home safety check.
+They can do a free Safe and Well visit.
 They will then assess what equipment and resources are needed for that person.

 View our flyer here to see the kind of equipment they can arrange to install, to help keep vulnerable people safe from fire.
 These preventative measures can help save lives.
 For more information visit the Surrey Telecare website.